ericy3/better-obsidian/README.md

 ### Unpack Folder

 This is a command that can be found by using the `Ctrl-P` on Windows and `Cmd-P` on Mac.
-Typing in 'unpack' should yield a `Better Obsidian: Unpack `
+Typing in 'unpack' should yield a `Better Obsidian: Unpack Folder` option.
+Selecting this will open up a pop up in which you will be able to submit a path or folder name given the vault root as the root.
+Unpack Folder removes all folders, nested folders included, inside the specified folder.
+The files will not be deleted, remaining inside this folder.
+This is helpful in revamping vault structure in cases of folder organzation.

 ## Manually installing the plugin